 Bigstock

 Make it a point to be the first one to answer your interviewer's question every once in a while.
-I repeat, only once in a while.
+We repeat, only once in a while.
 You don't have to bully the other candidates.
 But you shouldn't appear to be too shy and timid, either.

 6. Support Some Co-Interviewees' Statements